Yiming-Jin/stats220/index.md

 # My meme - "Homework Rules"
+Welcome to my website!
 The first part of the first assignment in course STATS220 is to create a meme by ourselves.
 Therefore, I created this page.
 Not only for the assignment, but also that I want to record my first `R` project.

 ## What does my meme look like?
 [Homework Rules:](https://github.com/Yiming-Jin/stats220/blob/main/my_meme.png?raw=true)